 Needing to know how to manually grind coffee beans?
 Get to grips with a manual coffee bean grinder.
 Find out which hand coffee grinder is the best one to suit your needs.

-This traditional method can be a satisfying ritual harking back to our grandparents coffee making when we were kids.
-Always good memories!
+This traditional method can be a satisfying ritual harking back to our grandparents’ coffee making when we were kids.

-Even though this type of bean grinder does require some manual effort – the satisfaction achieved by using this method can outweigh the work involved.
+This type of bean grinder does require some manual effort.
+The satisfaction achieved by using this method can outweigh the work involved though.

 I think that when it comes to aesthetics, the hand grinder is way ahead of its electric counterparts.
 You can find some really nice traditional old-fashioned styles and designs in this range of kitchen appliances.

-On the other hand, there are also the ultra-modern styles in stainless steel that would suit any contemporary kitchen and home too.
+On the other hand, there are also the ultra-modern styles in stainless steel.
+These would suit any contemporary kitchen and home too.

-Within the hand coffee grinder styles, you will find both the blade and burr grinder types.
+Within the hand coffee grinder styles, you will find two types of grinder.

 These are two very different methods and produce differing grind results.
 It comes down to personal preference as to which one you choose.